 Abstract

-Methods: The quality assessment of the ST and its plant ingredients was performed by moisture content, total ash, acid insoluble ash, extractive value, and tannin content, following the Thai Herbal Pharmacopoeia (THP) method.
-The stability testing of the ST extracts was stored under accelerated conditions for six months and was also determined by a chemical fingerprint study using HPLC and tested for anti-inflammatory activity on nitric oxide (NO) inhibitory in RAW264.7 cell lines.
+Methods: The quality assessment of the ST and plant components was performed by moisture content, total ash, acid-insoluble ash, extractive value, and tannin content, following the THP method.
+The stability testing of ST extracts stored under accelerated conditions for six months was performed, and the percentage of the remaining compounds were evaluated using HPLC and tested for anti-inflammatory activity on nitric oxide (NO) inhibitory assay in RAW264.7 cells.

 Downloads